HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Hardware-Design/README.md

 ## Power Consumption ##

+Initially, the UA78M33 linear voltage regulator was used to supply the circuit with a constant 3.3 V voltage.
+However, it was observed that the working current was close to 3 mA with majority of the current drawn by the regulator.
+Under such condition, the battery pack with typical AA alkaline batteries (2500 mAh) would last for approximately one month before it runs out.

+Therefore, a **Low Quiescent Current LDO Regulator**, with a typical 2.0 uA quiescent current and 250 mA maximum output current, was used to replace the original regulator.
+This modification significantly improved the power consumption performance of the system and it was estimated to last for over a year without any battery replacement.

+The audio sensor was chosen to be implemented at later stage of the project.
+The sensor draws approximately 2 mA during idling, which consumes a large amount of power compared to the rest of the circuit.
+However, the sensor was still kept to be part of the design as it could provide extra useful data.
+To alleviate its undesirable power consumption performance as much as possible, it was designed that the sensor would be switched on periodically at a very low frequency by a transistor using one of the digital output on the mote.
+For instance, turning it on for 10 s every hour would bring the average current drawn down to 5.6 uA, 10/3600 of the original amount.

 ## PCB Design ##

 The PCB of the circuit was designed with the DipTrace software to facilitate its fabrication at the Roberts Building 6th Floor Teaching Lab.